stevepdp/wgj203-ghoul-must-eat/README.md

 Originally made in one week for Weekly Game Jam 203 with theme "Eat the Enemy".

-It has since recieved post-jam fixes and feature improvements.
+It has since received post-jam fixes and feature improvements.

 ## Summary